... Skip to main content

 Consent

 Demonstrating that consent to sexual activity was given and not withdrawn is a complete defence to sexual assault accusations.
-Testimony from the witnesses, text messages before and after the sexual encounter, and other evidence including photographs and videos can demonstrate that consent was given.
+Testimony from witnesses, text messages before and after the encounter, and other evidence including photographs and videos can demonstrate that consent was given.

 Honest but mistaken belief in consent